Winemaking during my childhood

 The winery Domaine Liakou is another fine representative of Meteora’s long winery tradition, located at an altitude of 470m, you will find it driving some 24 km north of Meteora on a very scenic road leading from the town of Kalabaka to Gavros village.

 The winery makes the best possible use of the grapes grown in both the vineyards of the Domaine and those belonging to their associates in the Meteora region, located no further than 3 km from Domaine Liakou winery.
 Our favorite wine of Domaine Liakou is called “Iera Monopatia” or “Holy Paths”.
 This deep red wine is produced from Syrah and Merlot grape varieties and aged for 12 months in French oak barrels.

 If you decide to visit “Domain Liakou winery” then you should not miss the chance to visit the chapel of St Nikolas, next to Gavros village.
 The chapel is made inside a cave on a cliff similar to the rocks of Meteora.
-In fact, if you visit the village of Gavro you will be amazed to realize that the rock complex of Meteora extends at a much wider area of what is widely known.
+In fact, if you visit the village of Gavro you will be amazed to realize that the rock complex of Meteora extends to a much wider area of what is widely known.
 Park your car in the central square of the picturesque village of Gavros and from there it’s a short hike of no more than 20 minutes to the chapel of St. Nikolas.
 The views of the village and of the entire surrounding area are just breathtaking!!!